Vietnam Naval Academy

-Vietnam Naval Academy (Học viện Hải quân - HVHQ) is one of Vietnamese military academies belongs to Vietnam People's Navy for training naval commanding officers in division level and commanding staffs in tactical/campaign level, include undergraduates and postgraduates of military.
+Vietnam Naval Academy (Học viện Hải quân - HVHQ) is one of Vietnamese military academies under the administration of the Vietnam People's Navy for training naval commanding officers in division level and commanding staffs in tactical/campaign level, including undergraduates and postgraduates of military.

-The forerunner of Vietnam Naval Academy is Coastal Training School, was established on April 26, 1955 by the General Staff.
+The forerunner of Vietnam Naval Academy, the Coastal Training School, was established on April 26, 1955 by the General Staff.
 The school has changed name in several times such as the Naval Training School in 1959, the Naval School of Vietnam in 1961, the Naval Officers School in 1967, School of Commander Naval engineering in 1980.
 Finally, the school has named Naval Academy in 1993.

 After 55 years of construction, combat and growth, Vietnam Naval Academy has trained thousands of officers and technical staffs for major specialized fields such as: control vessel; mines - anti-mine; missile anti-submarine; gunship; information; radar - sonar; coastal radar; ship factory and power; the commander of the Vietnam Coast Guard and Border Defense Force.

 In addition, Vietnam Naval Academy has trained officers for Royal Cambodian Navy and Lao People's Navy.